bloominstituteoftechnology/Precourse/Lesson7-CSS-Positioning/README.md

 ### Block Elements

-As a rule of thumb, a block elelemnt will always start on a new line, and will always take up the maximum width of the container it is in.
+As a rule of thumb, a block element will always start on a new line, and will always take up the maximum width of the container it is in.
 Remember how in the last lesson we learned that the \<p> element will always start on a new line?
 It is a block element, as is div and \<h1-6>

 ### Inline elements